tomjoht/learnapidoc/_includes/content/activities/postman_request.md

 In this exercise, you'll use Postman to make a request using OpenWeatherMap's [current weather data API endpoint](https://openweathermap.org/current).
 To make the request:

 1. If you haven't already done so, download and install the Postman app at [https://www.getpostman.com/downloads/](https://www.getpostman.com/downloads/).
 (Make sure you download the app and not the deprecated Chrome extension.)
 2. Start the Postman app and sign in when prompted.
-3. If this is your first time launching Postman, a welcome screen appears.
-Click **Create a request**.
+Close any welcome screens so you can make a request.
 3. Insert the following endpoint into the box next to **GET**: `https://api.openweathermap.org/data/2.5/weather`
 4. Click the **Params** tab (below the box where you inserted the endpoint) and then add the following three parameters in the **key** and **value** rows: